Ori (Stargate): Genesis

 Since the eighth season of Stargate SG-1 was intended to be the last, the producers finished it with the defeat of the Goa'uld and Replicators.
 When the Sci Fi Channel renewed the series, however, the producers had grown tired of writing creative endings.
 Having had good experiences with the first season of Stargate Atlantis, they decided to revamp the series by introducing new villains and missions.
 Thus they considered the beginning of Season 9 as the pilot of a new show.

-Season Nine was about wiping the slate clean and reset the story to where Stargate SG-1 was in its first season.
+Season Nine was about wiping the slate clean and resetting the story to where Stargate SG-1 was in its first season.
 The reason was that the SG-1 team was now winning every time, having already defeated the main enemies the previous season.
 Since SG-1 had always been grounded in Earth mythology, the producers chose the legend of King Arthur for the new season.
 Merlin, as a famous magical figure, became an Ancient, leading to the Ancients' enemies named the Ori.
 The Ori are thus "a natural extension of where the Ancient mythology had gone."
 Up until that point, the story of the Ancients had been kept at arm's length because the show was not about the aliens but "human beings going out into this unexplored, fantastical universe."
 The producers also stated that a premature full revelation of the Ancients would have caused their story to be less interesting.

 Producer Brad Wright believed the Ori were still within the overriding theme of Stargate, as they are "aliens playing gods" in their relationship with ordinary human folk.
 The introduction of the Ori was to prepare the viewer for their invasion that would occur later in the show.
 The Ori also served as a challenge for the new heroes in the SG-1 team (Mitchell, Landry, Vala).
 The writers believed that new bad guys and new obstacles for the characters to overcome would make for a more interesting story.